CodeNKoffee/ROS2-humble-docker-development-environment/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This guide is an open-source guide for ROS2 Humble Docker Development Environment.